Diamondbacks vs. Cubs Player Props Betting Odds

 Walker Stats

-- Walker heads into this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .333 with a home run, a walk and two RBI.
+- Walker has picked up at least one hit in five games in a row.
+During his last five outings he is batting .333 with a home run, a walk and two RBI.

 Walker Recent Games